 There are some great benefits to visiting Rattlesnake Island out of the main summer season.
 For one, we had the whole island to ourselves.
 The lake is also generally calmer outside of summer and we didn’t have any power boats zipping past on the water.
 What a peaceful experience!

-If you wondered what happened to Eddie Haymour by the way, he purchased some land opposite Rattlesnake Island in Peachland and built a hotel that is still operating today (under different ownership).
+If you wondered what happened to Eddie Haymour by the way, he purchased some land opposite Rattlesnake Island in Peachland.
+He built a hotel there that is still operating today (under different ownership).

 Reluctant Dragon Cove